sudheerj/javascript-interview-questions/README.md

 331. ### What is the difference between internal and external javascript

-     **Internal JavaScript:** It is the source code with in the script tag.
+     **Internal JavaScript:** It is the source code within the script tag.
      **External JavaScript:** The source code is stored in an external file(stored with .js extension) and referred with in the tag.

      **[⬆ Back to Top](#table-of-contents)**

 332. ### Is JavaScript faster than server side script

-     Yes, JavaScript is than server side script.
+     Yes, JavaScript is faster than server side script.
 Because JavaScript is a client-side script it does require any web server’s help for its computation or calculation.
 So JavaScript is always faster than any server-side script like ASP, PHP, etc.

      **[⬆ Back to Top](#table-of-contents)**

 333. ### How do you get the status of a checkbox

-     You can apply `checked` property on selected checkbox in the DOM.
+     You can apply the `checked` property on the selected checkbox in the DOM.
 If the value is `True` means the checkbox is checked otherwise it is unchecked.
 For example, the below HTML checkbox element can be access using javascript as below,

      ```html
        <input type="checkbox" name="checkboxname" value="Agree"> Agree the conditions<br>